EasyPi/docker-scrapyd/README.md

 [scrapy-poet][7] is the web-poet Page Object pattern implementation for Scrapy.

+[scrapy-playwright][8] is a Scrapy Download Handler which performs requests using Playwright for Python.

 This image is based on `debian:bookworm`, 8 latest stable python packages are installed:

 - scrapy==2.11.0